BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 could disappear overnight.

-This poses less of a problem for preservation, as I would probably create backups for my videos, but the loss of subscribers would hurt a lot.
+This poses less of a problem for preservation, as I would probably create backups for my videos, but the loss of subscribers would hurt me.
 Years of work cultivating a following that would just evaporate.

 You can see this on Twitter: Many people tried to move to alternatives like Mastodon or Bluesky, but only ended up with a fraction of the original engagement.